 1. Flexible Circuitry is a new-fangled Tech: That is not true.
 And this concept has been revolving around since the idea of a rigid printed circuit.
 Albert Hanson filed a patent in 1902 for conductive patterns of a flex substrate film.

 2. Flexible Circuitry is Costly: Traditional printed circuit boards are usually cheaper than flex circuits but only as a standalone product.
 But people don't buy them as a standalone product.
 Because flexible circuitry saves the cost of wire harnesses, connectors, and more circuit boards, it would help if you looked at the whole picture to decide which one is cheap.

 3. Rigid boards and Flex circuits follow the same design rules: That is also not at all true.

 4. Flexible circuitry is less durable than hardboards: A adequately designed flex circuit will last for long.
 It is one of its benefits.

 5. Surface Mount Devices are better on rigid boards: Studies have shown that flex circuits are equally or more reliable than hardboards in this case too.

 Image 5: Flex circuit with SMD

-In conclusion, if you want to reduce wiring errors, eliminate mechanical connectors, get higher circuit density, have stronger signal quality and reduce the size and weight of their printed circuit boards, then you seriously need to learn about flexible circuitry.
+In conclusion, if you want to reduce wiring errors, eliminate mechanical connectors, get higher circuit density, have more robust signal quality, and reduce the size and weight of their printed circuit boards.
+It would help if you seriously learned about flexible circuitry.

 In this article, we have added all the details that you need to know about flexible circuitry.
 What is it?
 How is it beneficial for you.
 Why and when to use it?
 And much more!

 Still, if you need any help, you can contact us right away.
-We are We are here to help you 24-7.
+We are here to help you, 24-7.